Many business owners whose companies offer fringe benefits ask, “Can I participate in my organization's fringe benefits programs?”

 How do fringe benefits work for owners?

 Sometimes, employers want to participate in the same benefits programs as their employees.
-With many types of fringe benefits, you can easily participate on a taxable basis.
-However, there are limitations on which types of business owners can use these benefits on a tax-free basis.
+With many types of popular fringe benefits, you can easily participate on a taxable basis.
+However, there are limitations on which types of business owners can use these additional benefits on a tax-free basis.

 How do fringe benefits work for C-corporation owners?

 A C-corporation is a legal entity separate from the owners.
 Therefore, owners of a C-corp are considered employees.
 A corporation owner, their spouse, and their dependents are eligible for fringe benefits.
+This also applies to limited liability companies that elect to be taxed as a corporation instead of a partnership.

 Taxable fringe benefits and stipends must be reported on an owner's Form W-2 as income, while tax-advantaged benefits are excluded from income.